Kamlesh240725/Neo-Chrome/README.md

 ```
 2. **Open `index.html` in your browser**:

     You can open the `index.html` file directly in Chrome to see the new tab design.
     To set it as your Chrome new tab, you may need a Chrome extension like `Custom New Tab URL` to redirect your new tab page to index.html.
 ## Contributing

 Contributions, issues, and feature requests are always welcome!

  Feel free to check the *issues page*.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/)
  file for details.

+## Acknowledgements

+ - Background images inspired by fantasy art and designed to create an immersive experience.
+ - Icons from various open-source icon packs.
+ - Netlify for hosting the Project
+ - Designed by - **Manus Limbachiya**